Skip to Content

 How many people does one brisket feed?

-As a rough estimate, a whole brisket (including the point and flat) will feed about 8 to 10 people.
+The number of people a brisket can feed depends on the brisket size, portion sizes, and individual appetites.
+A whole brisket (including the point and flat) serves about 8 to 10 people.

 Is brisket dry rub the same as brisket dry brine?